JetBrains/compose-multiplatform/tutorials/Image_And_Icons_Manipulations/README.md

 <img alt="Resources" src="image_from_resources.png" height="375" />

-## Loading images from device storage asynchronously
+## Loading images from device storage or network asynchronously

-To load an image stored in the device memory you can use `loadImageBitmap`, `loadSvgPainter` or `loadXmlImageVector`.
+To load an image stored in the device memory (or from network) you can use `loadImageBitmap`, `loadSvgPainter` or `loadXmlImageVector`.
 The example below shows how to use them to load an image asynchronously.

 ```kotlin
 import androidx.compose.foundation.Image